-(4) EMERGENCY RULES.-

-(a) If an agency finds that an immediate danger to the public health, safety, or welfare requires emergency action, the agency may adopt any rule necessitated by the immediate danger.
-The agency may adopt a rule by any procedure which is fair under the circumstances if: 1.
-The procedure provides at least the procedural protection given by other statutes, the State Constitution, or the United States Constitution.

-2. The agency takes only that action necessary to protect the public interest under the emergency procedure.

-3. The agency publishes in writing at the time of, or prior to, its action the specific facts and reasons for finding an immediate danger to the public health, safety, or welfare and its reasons for concluding that the procedure used is fair under the circumstances.
+- (4) EMERGENCY RULES.- - (a) If an agency finds that an immediate danger to the public health, safety, or welfare requires emergency action, the agency may adopt any rule necessitated by the immediate danger.
+The agency may adopt a rule by any procedure which is fair under the circumstances if: - 1.
+The procedure provides at least the procedural protection given by other statutes, the State Constitution, or the United States Constitution. - 2.
+The agency takes only that action necessary to protect the public interest under the emergency procedure. - 3.
+The agency publishes in writing at the time of, or prior to, its action the specific facts and reasons for finding an immediate danger to the public health, safety, or welfare and its reasons for concluding that the procedure used is fair under the circumstances.
 In any event, notice of emergency rules, other than those of educational units or units of government with jurisdiction in only one or a part of one county, including the full text of the rules, shall be published in the first available issue of the Florida Administrative Weekly and provided to the committee along with any material incorporated by reference in the rules.
-The agency's findings of immediate danger, necessity, and procedural fairness shall be judicially reviewable.

-(b) Rules pertaining to the public health, safety, or welfare shall include rules pertaining to perishable agricultural commodities or rules pertaining to the interpretation and implementation of the requirements of chapters 97-102 and chapter 105 of the Election Code.
+The agency's findings of immediate danger, necessity, and procedural fairness shall be judicially reviewable. - (b) Rules pertaining to the public health, safety, or welfare shall include rules pertaining to perishable agricultural commodities or rules pertaining to the interpretation and implementation of the requirements of chapters 97-102 and chapter 105 of the Election Code.

-(c) An emergency rule adopted under this subsection shall not be effective for a period longer than 90 days and shall not be renewable, except during the pendency of a challenge to proposed rules addressing the subject of the emergency rule.
-However, the agency may take identical action by the rulemaking procedures specified in this chapter.
+- (c) An emergency rule adopted under this subsection shall not be effective for a period longer than 90 days and shall not be renewable, except when the agency has initiated rulemaking to adopt rules addressing the subject of the emergency rule and either: - 1.
+A challenge to the proposed rules has been filed and remains pending; or - 2.
+The proposed rules are awaiting ratification by the Legislature pursuant to s.
+120.541(3).